cran/RCarb/README.md

 devtools::install_github("R-Lum/RCarb@master")
 ```

-To install a developer build other than ‘master’, replace the term
+To install a developer build other than `'master'`, replace the term
-‘master’ in the codeline by the name of the wanted developer build
+`'master'` in the code line by the name of the wanted developer build
 (not available yet).

 Please further note that our ‘GitHub’ versions are developer versions